 So how often should you change your guitar strings?
 Should you wait until they are rusting and starting to go slack?
 Should you change them once they lose that metallic pinging sound that they make when they are fresh out of a pack?
 Should you change them every two months, every three months, or every year?

 If you live in a humid environment, you will be changing your guitar strings far more frequently than someone who lives in a dry environment.
 Why?
-Because weather effects erosion and erosion is what helps you to determine when to change the strings on your guitar.
+Because weather affects erosion and erosion is what helps you to determine when to change the strings on your guitar.

 Don’t feel the need to change your strings once the metallic pinging is gone from them because the metallic pinging is something that you want more than anything else to stretch out of your strings when your first put them on!
 Yes, that’s right; you don’t want the pinging because it means that the strings are slack, and when guitar strings are slack they tend to slip and your tuning suffers in return.

 But this doesn’t mean that you have to change strings when they become rusty or coated in grime.
-In fact, you could change strings as often as once a week if you have the funds to by a pack of strings every week.
+In fact, you could change strings as often as once a week if you have the funds to buy a pack of strings every week.
 It all depends on your personal preference.

 If you prefer the feel of fresh new strings under your fingers, then you can change your strings as much as you like.
 Likewise, if you prefer your strings a bit worn in, you can wait until your strings are a bit grimy and a bit dirty.